liamsmith3194/otter-hockey/README.md

 The Category model is used so that the site owner/admin can assign products to a Category.
 This ensures the products are in the correct location for users to find.
 The product category links to the Category name.

 #### Order
 The Order model is used for the order details (when an order is placed by a user).
-The user profile of the order model is linked to the User Profile model providing the user is registered.
+The user profile of the order model is linked to the User Profile model, providing the user is registered.

 #### Order Line Items
 Used for the checkout details.
-This is linked to the Order Line Items model which contains the products (and products model) ordered by the user.
+This is linked to the Order Line Items model, which contains the products (and products model) ordered by the user.

 #### User Profile
 The User Profile stores the default delivery details again, assuming the user is registered and chose to save their delivery details.